duncan-r/SHIP/docs/source/overview.rst

    # and the values are lists of all values in that type
    row_stuff = bridge.row_data['main'].toDict()

-   # First elevation entry and first roughness entry:
+   # First elevation entry and first roughness entry (first row):
    elev1 = row_stuff[rdt.ELEVATION][0]
    rgh1 = row_stuff[rdt.ROUGHNESS][0]